Nemocas/AbstractAlgebra.jl/docs/src/matrix_interface.md

 ## Types and parents

-AbstractAlgebra provides two abstract types for matrix spaces and their elements:
+AbstractAlgebra provides two types for matrix spaces and their elements:

-  * `MatSpace{T}` is the abstract type for matrix space parent types
+  * `MatSpace{T}` is the concrete type for matrix space parent types
   * `MatElem{T}` is the abstract type for matrix types belonging to a matrix space

 It also provides two abstract types for matrix algebras and their elements: